Tweens are imaginative and active creatures. Many tween girls love projects, activities, and keeping busy in general.

 - Learn about three dream jobs she'd like to do when she grows up.

-- Find out how mascara is made.
+- Find out how mascara or other items are made.

 - Make a mobile of the universe.
 Do the research online first, then use recycled items to create the planets and the sun.